-England v USA
+England beat world champions USA at Wembley

 Post update

-Millie Bright (England) is shown the yellow card for a bad foul.

-Foul by Millie Bright (England).
+Foul by Alex Greenwood (England).

 Post update